 The good gods, being allies, have several features in common:

 - No divine retribution for leaving their religion or converting to another god, unless it is evil.
 Penance is still incurred, but the god simply does not act upon it.
-This is true even when switching to another good god.

 - Good gods may intervene to save your life on an otherwise fatal blow.